Pointing the Finger

-Pointing the Finger is a studio album by the rock artist Kevin Coyne which was released in 1981.
+Pointing the Finger is a studio album by the rock artist Kevin Coyne, released in 1981.

+Critical reception

+The Globe and Mail wrote that "Coyne, like Van Morrison, can be repetitious and his emotional range seems limited at times—but, when it comes to anguish, he has few peers."

 The album was described by Mark Cordery of the New Musical Express: